grumets/nimmbus/API/README.md

 * In the following descriptions a parameter ending by _# means that the parameters can be used n times substituting the # by sequential numbers starting by 1.

 ## General response
-All responses follow the WPS 1.0 specified XML syntax except the NB_RESOURCE:RETRIEVE request that follows ATOM syntax.
+All responses follow the WPS 1.0 specified XML syntax except the NB_RESOURCE:ENUMERATE request that follows ATOM syntax.

 ## General exceptions
 All responses follow the WPS 1.0 specified XML syntax for exceptions.